Ross Dimsey

-Ross Dimsey (born 16th October 1943) is an Australian writer, producer, director and film executive.
+Ross Dimsey (born 16 October 1943) is an Australian writer, producer, director and film executive.

-He was born in Melbourne and worked in Britain and America from 1969–69.
+He was born in Melbourne and worked in Britain and America from 1969 to 1969.
 He worked in a variety of capacities on a number of films.

-From 1969–1969 he was head of the Victorian Film Corporation.
+From 1969 to 1969 he was head of the Victorian Film Corporation.
 In the 1969s he was the director of Film Queensland.